 Natty B. Spaniel, Reading Coach

-Natty is a furry friendly reading coach.
+Natty is our reading coach.
 The best part of Natty’s day is when he gets to see students.
 Natty has a way of making students feel right at home.
 He enjoys getting treats and lounging on his dog pillow while students work.

 We are giving hope and transforming lives through teaching, training, and providing supports for those affected by dyslexia and other learning disabilities.

 Kelly’s inspiration for READ starts and ends with students and families being the focus…

 Picture this…it was the first day of school and I was hired as a special education teacher to teach 4th/5th grade students with learning disabilities.
 A 5th grade boy walks in the door, but instead of looking for his seat, he makes a beeline straight for me.
 Drew was tall with bright red curly hair.
 He had hair that didn’t grow so much in length as it did in volume.
 I could see immediately that Drew was out-going and charismatic.
 He proceeded to stop right in front of me and introduced himself with a hearty handshake.
 Drew shared with me that he was dyslexic and that I wouldn’t be able to teach him how to read, but that I shouldn’t worry because his private tutor would.
 To say he got my attention would be an understatement.
 I didn’t know what to say.
 We hadn’t worked together in previous years, so I didn’t have a track record of letting him down.
 I guess you could say he had my curiosity.